 EasyConnect Process Flow

 The switch is configured for MAB, which sends an Authentication request to PSN.
-PSN replies with limited access, which allows the user authenticate with Active Directory.
-PSN authenticating the client forwards the information about MAB auth, RADIUS accounting start and interim stop to MNT.
+PSN replies with limited access, which allows the user to authenticate with Active Directory.
+PSN authenticating the client forwards the information about MAB auth, RADIUS accounting start, an interim stop to MNT.
 Primary PSN ( This might not be the Authenticating PSN.
 This is the PSN elected as primary by PassiveId Management Service) forwards WMI Auth events to MnT.
 Once all the data is collected and merged in the session directory by MnT, MnT proxies CoA request to Authenticating PSN which forwards CoA to NAD and re-evaluates the user for authorization.

 Permissions are different when AD user is part of Domain Admins group and if AD user is not part fo Domain Admins group.

 Join ISE 2.1 to Active Directory